-C. Policy Effective Date; No Modification of Existing Contracts
+C. Effective Policy Date; No Modification of Existing Contracts

 This Policy is effective as of the date adopted by the Board, as amended from time to time.
 This Policy does not amend or otherwise modify the Fund's existing investment contracts, which may only be amended or otherwise modified consistent with their terms.
-Further, nothing in this Policy is meant to limit the Board's authority to make follow-on investments, modify assets under management of any Investment Adviser or otherwise allocate Fund assets amongst asset categories and/or Investment Advisers, all as the Board deems prudent in light of then-existing circumstances.
+Further, nothing in this Policy is meant to limit the Board's authority to make follow-on investments, modify assets under management of any Investment Adviser or otherwise allocate

-&lt;sup>1 Unless otherwise defined in this Policy, all capitalized terms used in this Policy shall have the meanings given such terms in the Illinois Pension Code [40 ILCS 5/1-101 et. seq.].
+1 Unless otherwise defined in this Policy, all capitalized terms used in this Policy shall have the meanings given such terms in the Illinois Pension Code [40 ILCS 5/1-101 et. seq.].